asyncapi/website/pages/docs/concepts/asyncapi-document/adding-operations.md

     class A,B,C,D,E,F,G,H,I,J labelStyle;
 ```

-- <b> Request-Reply: </b> RequestReply establishes a pattern of request-response communication between components.
+- <b> Request-Reply: </b> Request/Reply establishes a pattern of request-response communication between components.
 The client can send a request message, and the server will respond with a corresponding reply message.
 Typically, this operation is used for synchronous communication in which the client anticipates a response from the server.

 ```mermaid
 flowchart TD